Factbox - Main players in China's Bo Xilai scandal

 Rising up through the ranks of the ruling Communist Party he became mayor of the prosperous northeastern city of Dalian in 1993 before being promoted to governor of Liaoning province, in which Dalian lies, in 2000.

-He was commerce minister from 2004-2007, when he was appointed Communist Party boss of the southwestern metropolis of Chongqing.
+He was commerce minister from 2004-2007, and was then appointed Communist Party boss of the southwestern metropolis of Chongqing.
 He was in that job until he was sacked in March 2012 following lurid accusations about his wife's role in the murder of a British businessman the year before.

-He has not been seen in public since he was dismissed and is believed to be under detention at an undisclosed location.
+Until Thursday, he had not been seen in public since he was dismissed.

 GU KAILAI: